 The Nevada DMV does not designate a demerit point penalty for removing a road barrier or driving on a closed highway.
 But if the prosecutor also charges the defendant for reckless driving for driving on a closed highway, the DMV would add eight (8) points to the person's license.

 Demerit points remain on Nevada driver's licenses for one (1) year.
 If a license has twelve (12) or more demerit points, the DMV will suspend the license for six (6) months.
 License-holders can try to fight the suspension by requesting a DMV hearing, which is like a small-scale trial.
 Drivers are advised to retain counsel to appear for them at the DMV hearing.

 Note that people who drive on a suspended license face another misdemeanor charge, carrying up to six (6) months in jail and/or up to $1,000 in fines.3

 It depends on the insurance company.

 The judge will usually accept just a fine without traffic school.
 But the judge may agree to reduce the charge if the defendant completes traffic school.4

-Nevada courts issue bench warrants when people miss a court appearance or are late to pay their fines.
+After a 30-day grace period, Nevada courts issue bench warrants when people miss a court appearance or are late to pay their fines.
+And defendants late on their payments must be given the opportunity to do community service in lieu of paying the fine before a bench warrant can issue.
 While a bench warrant is outstanding, the defendant may be arrested at any time and booked in jail.